sanjay-code-debug/complete_adobe_commerce_guide/README.md

             - When do add to cart --- where the billing information will going to store

             - What is Index : - Explain in db_schema.xml (how actually helps to - in performance)

+            - Once Order Is Place --- How to Send the Order Details To ERP Explain End to End Flow

+            -
     </details>